Competitions and live briefs

 - Artwork can be produced in any medium but must be submitted as a high-resolution digital image.

-- Winning applicants will need to supply the final artwork to Tate as an Illustrator, EPS or Tiff file and provide a short designer biography.
+- Winning applicants will need to supply the final artwork to UAL as an Illustrator, EPS or Tiff file and provide a short designer biography.

 - The intellectual property of designs submitted but not selected will remain entirely with the students who created them.

-- Designs entered must be your own original artwork, of which you hold and will maintain the copyright to.
+- Designs entered must be your own original artwork, of which you hold and will maintain the copyright.

-- Production costs of posters will be managed by Tate.
+- Production of the greetings cards will be managed by UAL.

-- not just a shop will purchase the posters wholesale from Tate to be sold in High Holborn store and online from October 2026.
-Proceeds from the sale of the posters in not just a shop, will be reinvested into UAL’s Careers and Employability department, which provides free support for students and alumni.
+not just a shop will produce the greetings card range to be sold in High Holborn store and online from November 2026.
+Proceeds from the sale of the cards in not just a shop, will be reinvested into UAL’s Careers and Employability department, which provides free support for students and alumni.

 Brought to you by the Careers and Employability department, not just a shop sells a diverse range of home, fashion and giftware – all created by those who studied at the University’s six leading arts colleges.